brentp/cyvcf2/docs/source/index.rst

 Known Limitations
 =================
-`cyvcf2` currently does not support reading VCFs encoded with UTF-8 with non-ASCII characters in the contents of string-typed FORMAT fields.
+* `cyvcf2` currently does not support reading or writing VCFs encoded with UTF-8 with non-ASCII characters in the contents of string-typed FORMAT fields.
+* `cyvcf2` currently does not support writing string type format fields with number>1.

 See Also
 ========